 “Today, High Point is nationally recognized as the first dense urban development in the U.S. to achieve large-scale sustainable, low-impact design.
 With numerous awards for its commitment to environmentally responsible design and healthy living initiatives, as well as to diverse, multi-income community development, High Point is a focal point of study for building and design professionals from all over the world.”

 Just as we build community one client at a time, High Point builds community one resident at a time.
 Rich and poor, families and retirees, homeowners and renters of all races.
-It’s side-by-side living without thought for “my team” and “those outsiders.”
+It’s side-by-side living without divisions between “my team” and “those outsiders.”
 If we could all adopt this mentality of seeing everyone as our neighbor, no matter how differently they might look or act—well, I think the world would be a much better place.